Identify The Differential Equation Solved By

 Conclusion

 Identifying the differential equation solved by a given function is a powerful skill that enables us to understand and model a wide range of phenomena.
 By mastering the methods of direct substitution, elimination of arbitrary constants, using known solutions, analyzing the form of the function, and using Laplace transforms, you can effectively tackle a variety of problems.
 While challenges exist, continuous practice, a strong mathematical foundation, and the use of appropriate tools will enhance your abilities in this critical area.
-From physics and engineering to economics and biology, the applications of differential equations are vast and continue to shape our understanding of the world.
+From physics and engineering to economics and biology, the applications of differential equations are vast and continue to shape our understanding of the world No workaround needed..